 Meanwhile, Miley is a victim in all of this.
 Richardson was overheard at a recent Hollywood party saying “[she] was a pleasure to work with and not a lot of people trust me the way she did.”
 Richardson isn’t a lone wolf here – Miley threw herself tongue-first into the porn-marketing fray, trusting not just Richardson but every management, label and ‘creative’ that pointed her twerking ass towards superstardom.
 They were right, after all, that grotty sex sells.
 But was Miley fully prepared for the fall out?
 Did she yearn for the period in her life when she would be subjected to endless slut shaming and abuse?
 Did she foresee Anna Wintour’s disdain?
 How could she, when Richardson is one of Vogue and Wintour’s preferred photographers?

 Many hands helped her on the road to sledgehammer fellatio, but Miley stands alone as the cultural symbol for ‘that is fucking foul.’
 However loudly she crows on Twitter about busting the VeVo record, she is also deep in a minefield of criticism, judgement and internet parody that will shape a significant part of her adult life.
-Any “serious” career move at this point will be read as Miley trying to right the wrongs done with Wrecking Ball, and that’s a big burden for a 20-year-old to bear, particularly if she’s a massive fucking idiot.
+Any “serious” career move at this point will be read as Miley trying to right the wrongs done with Wrecking Ball, and that’s a brutal burden for any 20-year-old, even one as ridiculous as she.